-At the conclusion of the planning period (the end of calendar year 2024), Reaching Rural fellows will have the opportunity to apply for an implementation grant of up to \$100,000 for up to 15 months to launch a project planned during the Reaching Rural fellowship.
+At the conclusion of the 12-month planning period, Reaching Rural fellows will have the opportunity to apply for an implementation grant of up to \$100,000 over 15 months to launch a project planned during the Reaching Rural fellowship.
 This funding will only be available to Reaching Rural fellows who have fully participated in the planning initiative.
-To be eligible to apply for the funding in the fall of 2024, all applicants will need to demonstrate that they have built a cross-sector partnership that, at a minimum, includes at least one justice or public safety practitioner, at least one public health representative, and at least one behavioral health practitioner that has been meeting since June 2024.
-Additional details about the funding opportunity will be distributed at the in-person kick-off.
+To be eligible to apply for the funding, all applicants will need to demonstrate that they have built a cross-sector partnership that, at a minimum, includes at least one justice or public safety practitioner, at least one health system representative, and at least one behavioral health practitioner.
+Additional details about the funding opportunity will be distributed over the course of the planning period.